torchbox/k8s-ts-ingress/docs/index.md

   removed from TS core in some later release)
 * Custom error bodies
 * Support [libslz](http://www.libslz.org/) as an alternative to zlib.
-* Improve API watch support by first retrieving all objects, then watching with resourceVersion.
 * Wildcard cache purging and/or cache tags.

 ## Release history